When AI Applies for the Job: Cybersecurity Starts Before Day One

 That’s why building cybersecurity awareness across the human layer — from hiring to onboarding to managing — is critical.

-If you're not looking closely, you might not realize someone doesn't belong until it’s too late.
+If you're not looking closely, you may not realize someone doesn't belong until it's too late.

 Final Thought: Trust, But Verify — Then Verify Again